browser-actions/setup-chrome/README.md

 # setup-chrome

-This action sets by Google Chrome/Chromium for use in actions by:
+This action sets-up Google Chrome/Chromium for GitHub Actions.
+This action supports the following features:

-- [X] Install and setup latest Chromium
+- Install and setup the Google Chrome onto the runner.
-- [X] Cross platform runner (macOS, Linux, Windows)
+- Install a specific version of Google Chrome/Chromium by the version number, commit position, and release channel.
-- [X] Install Google Chrome by channel (stable, beta, dev, and canary)
+- Cross-platform runner support (Windows, macOS, Linux) and self-hosted runner support.
-- [X] Install by version number (88.0.4324, or 88.0)
+- Install the compatible versions of ChromeDriver with the browser.

 ## Usage